How to file your taxes online without hurting your wallet or your privacy

 The price of tax software

-One of the main differentiators between different online tax services is the cost.
+One of the main differentiators between online tax services is the cost.
 Several online services have a free option, but the price usually increases as the return gets more complicated.

 Experts say do the research to understand exactly what forms you may need to file your taxes and understand what costs may come as a result.
 Several services allow taxpayers to begin their returns on the free level, but as the process continues, if a their filing is considered more complex — which in some cases includes things like investments or mortgage deductions — they could be forced into a more premium plan.